-In order to have an available source of funds to meet unexpected cash requirements, a minimum of the equivalent of two months of projected payroll and operating expenditures will be invested with cash or cash equivalents, or vehicles that provide daily liquidity.
+In order to have an available source of funds to meet unexpected cash requirements, a minimum of \$20,000,000, or the equivalent of two months of projected payroll and operating expenditures, will be invested with the Florida Local Government Surplus Funds Trust Fund ("SBA"), or other short-term investment vehicles.
 The balance of the City's funds will be available for investment according to the guidelines incorporated within this policy.
 The City shall purchase only investments with an active secondary market, with the exception of non-negotiable Certificates of Deposit and other time and savings deposits.